Copyright © 2019 ILTT

 The truth is that we cannot rely too much on the theory since there are many variables in each class.
 Both children and teachers are unique as well as their environment and the current mood.
 The thing we can do is to try to collect as many experiences as possible from our own practice and the stories of our colleagues.
 So, in this spirit, I will share with you a story that might help you in your work.

 But before I get to the story I have to tell you about the emotional state of a teacher that affects the whole classroom.
-You will do yourself and your students a favor if you enter the classroom as you enter your car: forget about your personal problems and dilemmas and focus solely on students and the teaching process.
+You will do yourself and your students a favour if you enter the classroom as you enter your car.
+Forget about your personal problems and dilemmas and focus solely on students and the teaching process.
 Try to be 100% present all the time and you will see the difference.
 Children will feel and see your dedication.
-It’s a `two-way street` like in every relationship.
+It’s a `two-way street` like in every relationship and ‘relationship’ is key.

-Something that always gives results no matter how big problem with the discipline of a specific student is eye contact.
-When you look them in the eyes with no judgment but the question or a request they react by changing their behavior for the better.
+Something that always gives results no matter how big a problem with the discipline of a specific student, is eye contact.
+When you look them in the eyes with no judgment but the question or a request they react by changing their behaviour for the better.
 Also, when you listen to them truly and what they have to say it impacts on them to reconsider their actions.
 They all need a human touch.
 What you give, you get.

 Unfortunately, you will have a few students in your career that will not react to anything.
 It is not nice to say but there are some students who genuinely enjoy torturing teachers, other students and everyone around them.
 It is a very rare phenomenon but it happens.
-No matter what you or someone else does, they will not change and you shouldn’t blame yourself for that.
+No matter what you or someone else does, if they will not change, you shouldn’t blame yourself for that.
+Just do the most you can to create a good relationship between you and each student in your care.

 I once had a student so eager for attention that he made every lesson a joke.
 At first, I tried to ignore him but it produced the opposite effect, he became worst.
 He was laughing, talking non-stop and throwing things, while I tried to keep the illusion of having control while talking to other students who were also very distracted.